hanaerachid/opigno-docker/readme.md

 Note that ports 80 and 443 are exposed by the image/container by default so they do not need to be added to the Dockerfile

 Build and run the Docker container as usual.
 When you access the Opigno site, it should automatically redirect you to the SSL version of the site (https://).

+Reverse Proxy

+The Dockerfile has configuration for using a reverse proxy (like traefik).
+They are commented out by default.
+Uncomment the before building to enable.